thejacobexpress/MeetingChauffeur/README.md

 And BOOM!
 It's easy to send meeting notes specificially tailored to each indiviudal stakeholder.

+## Generations available to send recipients
+Users can choose what kind of generated notes to send their recipients.
+Here are the options they can choose from:

+- Date and Time
+- Location
+- Summary
+- Transcript
+- Actionable Items
+- Decisions Made
+- Names of Meeting Participants
+- Topics Discussed
+- Meeting Purpose
+- Next Steps
+- Any Corrections to Previous Meeting
+- Key Questions

 ## How are the Generations "Tailored"?
 The user can choose to tailor emails by checking the "Tailored" checkbox.